deseretbook/classy_hash/README.md

 The `validate` and `validate_strict` methods will raise an exception if validation fails.
-Validation proceeds until the first invalid value is found, then an error is thrown for that value.
+Validation proceeds until the first invalid value is found, then an error (ClassyHash::ValidationError) is thrown for that value.
 Later values are not checked.

 #### Multiple choice